jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 const GlobalMembersArray = []
 ```

 Make it a `const` so that it cannot be reassigned, and give it a meaningful and useful name.
-This is convention that takes away cognitive load when reading the code.
+This is naming by convention that takes away cognitive load when reading the code.
 If I find a reference to `GlobalMembersArray` in a function deep in the code, I immediately know what I am looking at.

 ## Mutation

-The global is now not reassignable, and unambiguously named, which reduces the chances of someone accidentally reusing it.
-Since it is an array, they cannot change the reference to point to another array, object, or primitive, but they _can_ mess with the contents.
+The global is now _not_ reassignable, and unambiguously named, which reduces the chances of someone accidentally reusing it.
+Since it is an array, they cannot change the reference to point to another array, object, or primitive, but they _can_ mutate the contents.

 Presumably, we are going to want to add to, remove from, and update elements in this array.

 By exposing only the array as a global variable, we have devolved responsibility for mutating it to local functions in the application.

-That concern, and hence the complexity of it, is now spread through-out the application.
-Bugs related to mutating the array can appear anywhere in the application, at any time.
+That concern, and hence the complexity of it, is now spread throughout the application.
+Bugs related to mutating the array values can appear anywhere in the application, at any time.
 And again, they can be hard to track down, because they will likely appear when a function uses the array and doesn't find what it expects - rather than where the bug exists.

 ## Second Refactor - IIFE

 Rather than expose an array, we should expose an object that encapsulates the state, _plus_ mutation methods.
 And we will not expose the actual state, because local functions can still and may be tempted to mutate it directly.
 Instead we will return _a copy of the state_, so that the only way to update it is via the object methods.

-We can do this using an IIFE - an [Immediately Invoked Function Expression](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression), a JavaScript function that immediately executes can return an object that has a private scope inside a closure.
+We can do this using an IIFE - an [Immediately Invoked Function Expression](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression), a JavaScript function that immediately executes and can return an object that has a private scope inside a closure.

 In terms of ES6 classes, it is roughly analogous to creating an instance of a class that has private methods.